Yellow and grey lichens on supralittoral rock

 Additional Information

+Geographical distribution.
 The west shores of Britain and Ireland exhibit more species rich lichen communities than eastern shores.
 Foliose-terrestrial or sun-loving species are conspicuously absent from eastern shores (Fletcher, 1980).
 The xeric-supralittoral zone is better represented in south west England and Ireland than in western Scotland, presumably because the lower temperatures and increased rainfall of western Scotland increase leaching from terrestrial habitats and reduced saline influence.
 The lack of terrestrial (rather than maritime) lichens in south west Britain is probably due to an excess of seawater spray.

 This biotope is characteristic of hard siliceous rock substrata.
-In the supralittoral, the rock chemistry and texture affects the lichen flora so that the lichens become separated by their salinity and nutritional tolerances.
+In the supralittoral, the rock chemistry and texture affect the lichen flora so that the lichens become separated by their salinity and nutritional tolerances.
 Supralittoral quartzites are almost pure silica and bear depaurate lichen floras dominated by Ramalina siliquosa, while sandstones bear species characteristic of soft siliceous rocks (Fletcher, 1980).
 Calcareous rocks support few exclusively maritime lichen species.
 Fletcher (1980) suggested that the ready supply of calcium on calcareous substrata satisfied the lichen's nutritional requirements so that the distribution of lichens was affected primarily by salinity.
 Soft rocks bear specialized lichen communities and the reader should refer to Fletcher (1980) for details or to LR.Chr for the sensitivity of a similar supralittoral soft chalk biotope.

 Species composition